matiasgolman/matiasgolman.github.io/_pages/personalstatement.md

 I appreciate your interest in my work trajectory.

-While a CV and a list of publications effectively capture the academic history, work experience and some standardised productivity-related outcomes, I believe they tell only part of the story when it comes to understanding a person's trajectory and potential.
+While a CV and a list of publications effectively capture the academic history, work experience, and some standardised productivity-related outcomes, I believe they tell only part of the story when it comes to understanding a person's trajectory and potential.

 If I were on the hiring side of the equation, I would be interested in having on my team someone who is not only very good, original, passionate, and committed to their tasks, but also whom I could share values, debates, and who is eager about learning and growing together.
 The upcoming paragraphs aim to be an informal but more comprehensive introduction of myself.